 Carey Moncaster is the instructional designer of the Stanford e-China Program.
 She launched the program as instructor for the inaugural course, Technologies Changing the World: Design Thinking into Action, and now designs and manages Climate Tech Innovation and U.S.-China Collaboration, Design Thinking into Action: Teen Well-being, and the Wit and Pep Initiative.

 She has worked as a curriculum consultant for the Stanford Program on International and Cross-Cultural Education (SPICE) on additional projects, including co-authoring curriculum units:

 Understanding China in the 21st Century

-Carey has worked in Seattle’s high tech world of start-up ventures since 2015, collaborating internationally with teams of company founders, engineers, entrepreneurs, industry professionals, and investors.
+Carey worked in Seattle’s high tech world of start-up ventures, collaborating with Silicon Valley entrepreneurs and industry professionals.
 Prior, Carey founded and served as Executive Director of Pacific Village Institute for ten years, with programs based in China, India, Vietnam, New York, and Seattle, working with educational leaders and organizations to develop and implement global education programs in Asia and the U.S. for students and educators from over 100 public and independent high schools.